itsiktsarfati/K2View-Academy/articles/26_fabric_security/18_FIPS_implementation.md

 - Open the **modules.ini** file
 - Modify the fips entry to reflect the following value: ```fips:mode=on```

-Fabric needs to be restarted for this change to be validated.
+Fabric's server needs to be restarted for this change to be validated.
 This can be achieved by clicking on the server start/stop button on the top-left menu of the Fabric Studio.

 Once re-started, start a Fabric Console CLI window and execute the following command: